deepaklearner/sample_cypher/simple1.md

 v1.4

-// Step 1: Set Level for the CEO (Level 1)
+// Step 1: Set the CEO's Level to 1
 MATCH (ceo:User {employeeNumber: '2000001'})
 SET ceo.Level = 1

-// Step 2: Iterate over the hierarchy and set levels for others WITH ceo
-MATCH (n:User)-[:REPORTS_TO]->(m:User)
-WHERE m.employeeNumber = ceo.employeeNumber  // Match the direct reports to CEO
-SET n.Level = 2

-// Step 3: Set levels for the rest of the hierarchy iteratively WITH ceo
+// Step 2: Use a recursive approach to set levels for the entire hierarchy WITH ceo
-MATCH (n:User)-[:REPORTS_TO]->(m:User)
-WHERE m.Level = 2
-SET n.Level = 3
+CALL {
     WITH ceo
+    // Match direct reports of the CEO
     MATCH (n:User)-[:REPORTS_TO]->(m:User)
+    WHERE m.employeeNumber = ceo.employeeNumber
+    SET n.Level = m.Level + 1
+    RETURN n, m
+    UNION
+    // Recursively match and propagate the level down the hierarchy MATCH (n:User)-[:REPORTS_TO]->(m:User)
-WHERE m.Level = 3
+    WHERE m.Level IS NOT NULL
+    AND n.Level IS NULL
-SET n.Level = 4
+    SET n.Level = m.Level + 1
+    RETURN n, m
+}
+WITH DISTINCT n

-// Step 4: Return the final result
-RETURN n.employeeNumber, m.employeeNumber AS managerid, n.Level
+// Step 3: Return the results without duplicates RETURN n.employeeNumber, n.managerid, n.Level
 ORDER BY n.Level